appscode/blog/content/post/introducing-panopticon/index.md

         valueFromExpression: total_resource_limits(obj, resourceType)
 ```

-Like other Kubernetes native resources, it has `TypeMeta`, `ObjectMeta`, and `Spec` sections.
+Like other Kubernetes native resources, `MetricsConfiguration` has `TypeMeta`, `ObjectMeta`, and `Spec` sections.
 However, it doesn't have a `Status` section.
+It is a cluster scoped resource and we recommend naming the object with the `{targetGroup}-{targetResourceSingular}`.
 Let's focus on the `spec` section.
-In `targetRef`, we specified the `apiVersion` and `kind` of our targeted resource `MongoDB` from which we want to generate our metrics.
-The `metrics` section specifies the list of metrics we want to collect.
+In `spec.targetRef`, we specified the `apiVersion` and `kind` of our targeted resource `MongoDB` from which we want to generate our metrics.
+The `spec.metrics` section specifies the list of metrics we want to collect.

 Let's see a sample MongoDB manifest file for better understanding.